smartdevicelink/sdl_evolution/proposals/NNNN-cloud_client_library_phase_1.md

 ### Create `sdl_java_common` library

-Once a working a refactored library has been created, a new library will be extracted from that code base to become the `sdl_java_common` library.
+Once a working,  refactored library has been created, a new library will be extracted from that code base to become the `sdl_java_common` library.
 This would take into account platform specific APIs that can be used and how each of the classes can be extended in a way that works for all.

 The library will at least include the following: